anwarkamalrunprof/divergeworld/README.md

 #### useLocaleN() => used to return absolute route name without localization { '/en/' or '/ar' }  useLocaleN()

 #### useApi() => used to make crude operation as top layer of request or as intercept (pre middleware or wrapper) for Async call you can add handleError or whiteList errors that user can see and track the other errors using sentry or any package you want

+you need to copy .env.example and create your own .even

+using aws s3 to upload images you can you cloudnairy or uploadthing just modify server/api/upload.ts and .env API key to match new keys

+using no sql mongodb clusters to store the data

 ##### i get this error in 16/3/2025 "index.js:5"